Skip to main content

 This is where outside pressure earns its keep.
 When someone else is watching, and when quitting costs something real, you show up on the days willpower has already clocked out.

 The research on this is blunt.
 Studies on commitment devices and financial penalties consistently show that putting money on the line roughly doubles success rates on quit attempts.
 A friend who checks in helps.
-A friend who checks in plus a $5 fine helps more.
+A friend who checks in plus a real fine helps more, which is exactly why people reach for an app that charges you when you skip a day.

-You don't need a lot of money on the line.
+You do not need a lot of money on the line.
 You need enough to sting.
 The behavioral economics of it are covered in loss aversion explained, but the short version is this: losing $5 hurts more than gaining $5 feels good.
 Use that asymmetry.

 How FineStreak Approaches This

-FineStreak was built because we got tired of habit apps that let you ghost yourself.
+FineStreak is an accountability app that uses financial stakes and daily check-ins to help people build lasting habits.
+We built it because we got tired of habit apps that let you ghost yourself.

-You tell FineStreak the bad habit you're breaking.
+You tell FineStreak the bad habit you are breaking.
 Every morning an AI gives you a phone call, asks how yesterday went, and logs it.
-If you miss a day, you pay a real fine, between one and five dollars, to a cause you'd rather not fund.
-Your streak shows up in a community that can see it.
+If you miss a day, you pay the real fine you set, money that is simply gone.
+Your streak builds into ranks and a points leaderboard.

-That's cue, routine, reward, environment, and accountability stacked in one loop.
+That is cue, routine, reward, environment, and accountability stacked in one loop.
 The AI call is the cue that lives outside your head.
-The fine is the environment you can't wish away.
-The community is the mirror.
+The fine is the environment you cannot wish away.
+The streak and ranks are the mirror.
 You still have to do the work.
 We just make the bad days survivable.

-If you want to compare it against other options first, here's our honest take on the best accountability apps and how AI phone calls boost accountability.
+If you want to compare it against other options first, here is our honest take on the best accountability apps and how AI phone calls boost accountability.

 Frequently Asked Questions